fxamacker/cbor/README.md

 * [x] [Release v1.3.4](https://github.com/fxamacker/cbor/releases) -- bugfixes and refactoring.
 Limit nested levels to 32 for arrays, maps, tags.
 * [x] [Release v1.4](https://github.com/fxamacker/cbor/releases) -- (latest) Deprecate bool encoding options and add int SortMode.
 Use float16 to float32 conversion func that had all 65536 results verified to be correct.
 Fix decoding of float16 subnormal numbers.

-Coming soon: support for CBOR tags (major type 6) and new encoding option to shrink floats.
+Coming soon: support for CBOR tags (major type 6).
 After that, options for handling duplicate map keys.

 ## Design Goals
 This library is designed to be a generic CBOR encoder and decoder.
 It was initially created for a [WebAuthn (FIDO2) server library](https://github.com/fxamacker/webauthn), because existing CBOR libraries (in Go) didn't meet certain criteria in 2019.